 B.4l.
 Number of American Institute of Certified Planners (AICP): Report the number of American Institute of Certified Planners certified through the American Planning Association.
 Do not include staff who are in the process of becoming certified.

 B.4m.
 Other (Please specify others below): Report the number of staff who hold other certifications.
 If a number is reported here, specify the types of certifications in the space below.
-If a staff member holds a certification, such as those obtained through WIC, Certified Public Accountant, Social Work licensure, or other licensures that are not listed, please include them here.
+If a staff member holds a certification, such as those obtained through WIC, Certified Public Accountant, Social Work licensure, or other licensures that are not listed, include them here.
 Do not report college degrees; only report certifications obtained.

 B.5.
 Number of organizations, both public and private, that the CSBG Eligible Entity actively works with to expand resources and opportunities to achieve family and community outcomes.

-As part of the purpose of CSBG, Eligible Entities work with other public and private organizations to expand service opportunities for individuals or families or to achieve community improvement outcomes.
-B.5. collects the number of organizations a CSBG Eligible Entity actively works with as identified by:
+CSBGEligible Entities work with other public and private organizations to expand service opportunities for individuals or families or to achieve community improvement outcomes.
+B.5. collects information on the number of organizations a CSBG Eligible Entity actively works with as identified by:

 Financial agreements between a CSBG Eligible Entity and one or more business entities or financial institutions to promote individual or community economic development and/or infrastructure investment;

-Formal arrangements, such as memoranda of understanding/agreement or service contracts, between a CSBG Eligible Entity and one or more public or private service providers to coordinate referral and exchange of program participants;
+Formal arrangements, such as memoranda of understanding/agreement or service contracts, to coordinate referral and exchange of program participants;

-Informal working relationships between a CSBG Eligible Entity with public or private agencies, organizations, or individual service providers that expand service opportunities for individuals/families with low-income, including routine service referrals and follow-up contacts; and
+Informal working relationships that expand service opportunities for individuals/families with low-income, including routine service referrals and follow-up contacts; and

-Alliances between a CSBG Eligible Entity and one or more public or private organizations that advocate for expanded services or community opportunities for people with low-income.
+Alliances that advocate for expanded services or community opportunities for people with low-income.

 Include the number of organizations that make up the types of partnerships mentioned above.
-Only report the number of organizations the CSBG Eligible Entity is engaged with and not the number of partnerships with each type of CSBG Eligible Entity.
+Only report the number of organizations the CSBG Eligible Entity is engaged with and not the number of partnerships that the CSBG Eligible Entity has with the organization.
 For example, a CAA may have a partnership with three different departments within the Department of Education, however the Department of Education is only one organization.
 As such, the number “one” should be reported to represent the Department of Education.
-If an organization qualifies within multiple categories, CSBG Eligible Entities should report the organization in only one category, its primary classification.
+If an organization qualifies within multiple categories, report the organization in only one category, its primary classification.
 For example, Catholic Charities is a non-profit, faith-based organization.
 However, their primary mission is faith-based and should be reported under faith-based organizations.
 Additionally, each CSBG Eligible Entity has a relationship with both their State CSBG Lead Agency and their association.
 Ensure that those partnerships are represented in this chart.

 Module 2, Section C: Allocated Resources per CSBG Eligible Entity